ssvlabs/ssv-rewards/README.md

 ### Calculation

-After syncing, you may calculate the reward distribution for a given period:
+After syncing, you may calculate the reward distribution:

 ```bash
 docker-compose run --rm calc